Skip to content

 On this page

-Real campuses rarely become full fabric overnight.
-SD-Access must connect to traditional routing, firewalls, data centers, WANs, shared services, and sometimes legacy Layer 2 segments.
-Interoperability is the difference between a design that works in a lab and one that survives production.
+Real campuses rarely become a full fabric at once.
+SD-Access must connect to traditional routing, firewalls, data centers, WANs, and shared services.
+Interoperability separates a lab design from a production design.

 The main handoff points